mlswg/mls-protocol/draft-ietf-mls-protocol.md

 `Seal` are defined according to {{!I-D.irtf-cfrg-hpke}}.

-Decryption is performed in the corresponding way, using the private key of the resolution node and the ephemeral public key transmitted in the message.
+Decryption is performed in the corresponding way, using the private key of the resolution node.

 # Key Schedule